watson-developer-cloud/assistant-web-chat-react/README.md

 ### Writing tests

-It is recommended that you mock `createWebChatInstance` in your unit tests and not test the higher order component.
-If you must include the higher order component in your unit test, you may have to add some extra configuration to your unit test framework to account for the fact that web chat appends additional scripts to your web site.
+It is recommended that you mock `createWebChatInstance` in your unit tests and not test the higher-order component.
+If you must include the higher-order component in your unit test, you might have to add some extra configuration to your unit test framework to account for the fact that web chat appends additional scripts to your web site.

-For instance when using the [Jest testing framework](https://jestjs.io) you must add the following configuration to your `jest.config.js` file.
+For example, when using the [Jest testing framework](https://jestjs.io), you must add the following configuration to your `jest.config.js` file.

 ```javascript
 module.exports = {